Surviving High School: Nintendo Week

-The DS version of the game was referenced in the April 19th 2010 episode of Nintendo Week, where Allison goes to the roof after Dark Gary blows smelly smoke all over the studio.
+The Nintendo DS version of the game was referenced in the April 19th 2010 episode of Nintendo Week, where Allison goes to the roof after Dark Gary blows smelly smoke all over the studio.
 The episode can be seen here.

 Reception

 The game received a 7.4 out of 10 for its mobile phone version from GameSpot, a 7.8 out of 10 for its iPhone OS version from GameSpot, and a 6 out of 10 for its Nintendo DS version from IGN.